openstack/charm-guide/doc/source/admin/networking/ovn.rst

 .. note::

    For Vault deployment instructions see the `vault charm`_.
-For certificate management information read the :doc:`cdg:app-certificate-management` page of the Deploy Guide.
+For certificate management information read the :doc:`../security/tls` page.

 To deploy OVN: